NIRCam Grism Time-Series APT Template

 Target acquisition parameters

 Users can opt to do target acquisition on any nearby object, including the science target.
-Target acquisition occurs with a 32 × 32 pixel subarray on the long-wavelength channel of Module A located near the grism field positions, and uses the F335M filter.
+Target acquisition occurs with a 32 × 32 pixel subarray on the long wavelength channel of Module A located near the grism field positions.
 Target acquisition objects other than the science target can be defined in Targets.
 Choose SAME TARGET AS OBSERVATION to use the science target.
+The available filters for target acquisition are F335M and F405N.
+The F405N filter allows to perform target acquisition on bright science targets that would saturate if observed with the F335M filter.

 Acq exposure time